-There are currently 66 childcare centres in the local area.
-Ten of these are operated by the local authority: the rest are privately run.
+There are currently more than 100 childcare centres in the local area.
+Eleven of these are operated by the local authority: the rest are privately run.

 Children between the ages of one and three can also be looked after by childminders.
 Each childminder is allowed to look after a maximum of five children at a time.

 The costs of childcare in Jena depend on the parents’ income.
 Currently, the maximum paid per child is €225 per month; €173 (per child) per month for two children; and for three children, €121 per month (per child).
 There are no childcare fees from the fourth child.
 ‘Versorgungsgeld’ needs to be paid in addition to the childcare costs for food provided.

 Primary school daycare

 Primary schools in Jena will either provide full-day schooling, or if not they provide childcare for children in the afternoon, up to fourth grade.

 The cost of after-school childcare in state schools depends on several factors: the parents’ income, the number of children in the household for whom child benefit is paid, the number of children using the childcare facility, and the number of hours childcare required per week.